 When a negative story is made public or if a company’s practices are generally thought of poorly in the community, employees take notice.
 In general, employees want to work for an employer who places emphasis on honesty and integrity.
 High potential employees look for companies who make social responsibility a priority.
 Standards are changing for company purpose which includes community and societal benefit verses exploiting employees for profit or shareholders.
 It’s not enough to have written values or standards, the company must use these values in support of employee wellbeing; moving away from insensitive practices and emphasizing those which further employee wellbeing; encouraging employees who personify the values and counseling those who do not.
 When employees see the company operating with honesty and purpose, they will brag about it.
 When they see their employer doing sleazy things, they tell their family and friends about that as well.

 9. An employer known for quality service/products

 Here we are talking about quality again.
 This time, the issue is product and service quality and customer/client satisfaction.
 Good employees take great pride in working for a company that pays attention to the quality of what they offer or produce.
 Engaged customers fit nicely with engaged employees.
 In fact, studies have shown that employees treat customers the way you treat them.
-Have front-line employees participate in setting quality standards and make sure they understand exactly how quality is defined.
+Have front-line employees participate in setting quality standards and make sure they understand exactly how you define “quality.”
 Quality doesn’t have to be perfect but you should be measuring it and working to get the trend going in the right direction — up!

 10. Freedom to make decisions affecting their work unit